-The trail is about two kilometers to the east summit of Qixing.
-It is mostly composed of stairs.
+The trail is about two kilometres to the east summit of Qixing.
+It is mostly made of stairs.
 As I was there on a sunny Saturday, there were many people on the mountain, but nothing to ruin the magic of the climb.
-When meeting me on the trail, many hikers greet me with a “Hello!” and “Jiao you!”
-(Let’s go!), to which I replied with “Ni hao!” and “Xiexie! ” (Hello and thank you).
+When meeting me on the trail, many hikers greeted me with a “Hello!” and “Jiao you!”
+(Let’s go!), to which I replied with “Ni hao!” and “Xiexie! ” (hello and thank you).
 Some also stopped to talk to me, giving me the opportunity to catch my breath and practice the few bits of Chinese I know.

-Then, the first summit appeared clearly, and I only had another 200 meters of stairs to climb.
+Then, the first summit appeared clearly, and I only had another 200 metres of stairs to climb.